 COVID-19 UPDATE: Please feel free to browse for information about Canine Bowen Technique.
 However, please note that all our courses are currently suspended.
-With regards to our UK based Practitioners, we are allowing those working in England to return to work if they choose to do so.
+We are allowing those working in the UK to work if they choose to do so.
 Please contact the Practitioner in your area for more information.
 Click HERE for the directory.

 The Canine Bowen Technique Association was formed at the end of 2017 by a small group of Canine Bowen Technique Practitioners who had been trained by and accredited with the European Guild of Canine Bowen Therapists (EGCBT).
 The founders of EGCBT (Sally and Ron Askew) retired in December 2017 and have given their permission and support for the CBTA to continue their pioneering work with dogs.

 Canine Bowen Technique (CBT) is a form of soft-tissue body-work involving ‘light-touch’ moves of fingers or thumbs over muscle, ligament, tendon and/or fascia at specific points of the dog’s body.
 The work is very subtle and involves no hard or prolonged pressure.
 This gentle, non-invasive hands-on technique aims to promote healing, pain-relief and body/energy rebalancing.

 To listen to and work in partnership with the dog

 To create a relationship of trust to maximise the effect of the technique

 Never to force the Technique on the dog against its wishes

 an holistic approach when working with the dog